rhysd/actionlint/docs/checks.md

 - `failure()`
 - `cancelled()`

 [The official contexts document][availability-doc] describes which contexts and special functions are available at which workflow keys.

-actionlint checks these contexts and special functions are used correctly.
-It reports an error when some context or special function is not available.
+actionlint checks if these contexts and special functions are used correctly.
+It reports an error when it finds that some context or special function is not available in your workflow.

 ---